tkaplan/nginx-prestashop/README.md

 ### Using different SSL certificates

-PBy default dummy certificates are used (see [docker-images/nginx/Dockerfile](docker-images/nginx/Dockerfile)).
+By default dummy certificates are used (see [docker-images/nginx/Dockerfile](docker-images/nginx/Dockerfile)).
 If you want to use a different certificate you can override the key and cert with your own certificates.
 If proper certificates are used **HTTP2** is supported.

 ### To Do